AmroKSaleh/elecpy/README.md

-# elecpy
+# ElecPy
-electrical analysis functions and more useful electrical and electronics engineering related functionality
+a python package with electrical analysis functions and more useful electrical and electronics engineering related functionality